-Fueled by emotional energies, subconscious beliefs, and conditioned filters that we are mostly unaware of, these thoughts dominate our awareness in a way that sweeps us along the stream of our own conditioned ego patterns most the time.
+Fueled by emotional energies, subconscious beliefs, and conditioned filters that we are largely unaware of, these thoughts dominate our awareness in a way that sweeps us along the stream of our own conditioned ego patterns most the time.
 Mindfulness Practice, both on and off the meditation cushion, offers us a means to expand our range of awareness to include a universe of experience that we generally aren't aware of.
-Without Practice we are liable to "sleepwalk", only half-awake, throughout our lives.
+Without Practice we are liable to "sleepwalk,"only half-awake, throughout our lives.

-Reverend Kubose was definitely not sleepwalking that day.
+Reverend Kubose, most definitely, was not sleepwalking that day.
 He was awake to the present moment, to the majesty of Life Itself.

 The Theory and the Practice

-In a Mindfulness Circle last week, I found myself mentioning that it may be helpful to create a specific practice intention for the day as you awake in the morning, then reflect on how that intention influenced -- or didn't influence -- your day as you prepared for sleep.
+In a Mindfulness Circle last week, I found myself mentioning that it may be helpful to create a specific practice intention for the day when you awake in the morning.
+In the evening, reflect on how that intention influenced -- or didn't influence -- your day as you prepare for sleep.

 I even listened to my own advice.